ludichrislyts/StudentTrackr/README.md

 ## Setup

-*clone project in onto your desktop
+*clone project onto your desktop
 *from the root project folder, run the command _python -m http.server 8000_ (if using Python 3 or later) *navigate to localhost:8000 in your browser and open the file _index.html_ in the project folder